ethereum/go-ethereum/content/docs/developers/geth-developer/dns-discovery-setup.md

 This document explains how to set up an [EIP 1459][dns-eip] node list using the devp2p developer tool.
-The focus of this guide is creating a public list for the Ethereum mainnet and public testnets, but you may also find this helpful if you want to set up DNS-based discovery for a private network.
+The focus of this guide is creating a public list for the Ethereum mainnet and public testnets, but it may also be helpful for setting up DNS-based discovery for a private network.

 DNS-based node lists can serve as a fallback option when connectivity to the discovery DHT is unavailable.
-In this guide, we'll create node lists by crawling the discovery DHT, then publishing the resulting node sets under chosen DNS names.
+In this guide, node lists will be created by crawling the discovery DHT, then publishing the resulting node sets under chosen DNS names.

 ### Installing the devp2p command

-cmd/devp2p is a developer utility and is not included in the Geth distribution.
+`cmd/devp2p` is a developer utility and is not included in the Geth distribution.
 You can install this command using `go get`:

 ```shell